Decline of the Byzantine Empire: Turkic devastation of Anatolia

 And since the succession of Diogenes the barbarians tread upon the boundaries of the empire of the Rhomaioi…the barbarian hand was not restricted until the reign of my father.
 Swords and spears were whetted against the Christians, and also battles, wars, and massacres.
 Cities were obliterated, lands were plundered, and the whole land of the Rhomaioi was stained by blood of Christians.
 Some fell piteously [the victims] of arrows and spears, other being driven away from their homes were carried off captive to the cities of Persia.
 Terror reigned over all and they hastened to hide in the caves, forests, mountains, and hills.
 Among them some cried aloud in horror at those things which they suffered, being led off to Persia; and others who yet survived (if some did remain within the Rhomaic boundaries), lamenting, cried, the one for his son, the other for his daughter.
 One bewailed his brother, another his cousin who had died previously, and like women shed hot tears.
 And there was at that time not one relationship which was without tears and without sadness.

 A Letter written by Manuel II Palaiologos in 1391 to Demetrios Kydones makes specific reference to the Turkish threat to the Byzantine Empire, noting how the Greek Christian inhabitants of Anatolia "have fled to the clefts in the rocks, to the forests, and to the mountain heights in an effort to escape a death from which there is no escape, a very cruel and inhuman death without any semblance of justice….
 Nobody is spared, neither very young children nor defenseless women.
 For those whom old age or illness prevents from running away there is no hope of escaping the murderous blade."

-Historian Warren Treadgold gives a summary on the historical background highlighting the cumulative effects of the relentless Turkish Muslim depredations against the Byzantine Empire in its Anatolian heartland by the late 14th century:
+Historian Warren Treadgold gives a summary on the historical background highlighting the cumulative effects of the relentless Turkish depredations against the Byzantine Empire in its Anatolian heartland by the late 14th century:

 As the Turks raided and conquered, they enslaved many Christians, selling some in other Muslim regions and hindering the rest from practicing their faith.
 Conversions [to islam], Turkish migration, and Greek outmigration increasingly endangered the Greek minority in central Asia Minor.
 When the Turks overran Western Anatolia, they occupied the countryside first, driving the Greeks into the cities, or away to Europe, or the islands.
-By the time the Anatolian cities fell, the land around them was already largely Turkish [and Islamic].
+By the time the Anatolian cities fell, the land around them was already largely Turkish.

 In contrast, the Ottoman beylik of Osman, whose territory faced the Sea of Bosporus facing Constantinople, used a strategy of accommodation and incorporation.
 The Byzantine inhabitants of Asia Minor were tolerated by the Ottomans, many of which would rather accept Ottoman security over the militarily declining Byzantine Empire.